mmmorris1975/aws-runas/docs/quickstart.md

 #### Windows

-After downloading the ZIP file, unzip it and move the extracted `aws-runas.exe` file to a location where it is easily accessible, like on the desktop, or in your home directory.
+After downloading the ZIP file, unzip it and move the extracted `aws-runas.exe` file to the home directory `%USERPROFILE%\.aws`

 ### Configuration